 for Chicago Public Schools.
 She has worked as an educational administrator, consultant,

-Judge Bush is a member of many civic and professional organizations dedicated to improving
+is a member of many civic and professional organizations dedicated to improving the

-the legal system and the lives of those in her local community.
-She has been honored
+legal system and the lives of those in her local community.
+She has been honored for

-for her dedication and unrelenting commitment to women, children, and minorities and
+her dedication and unrelenting commitment to women, children, and minorities and has

-has received accolades for her efforts from many prestigious organizations including
+received accolades for her efforts from many prestigious organizations including the

-the Constitutional Rights Foundation, the Chicago Bar Association, the Cook County
+Constitutional Rights Foundation, the Chicago Bar Association, the Cook County Bar

-Bar Association, Northeastern Illinois University, the Council for Senior Centers
+Association, Northeastern Illinois University, the Council for Senior Centers and

-and Services, the Illinois Judicial Council, the National Bar Association, Operation
+Services, the Illinois Judicial Council, the National Bar Association, Operation PUSH,

-PUSH, and the DePaul University Cultural Center.
-She was also the 2005 recipient of
+and the DePaul University Cultural Center.
+She was also the 2005 recipient of The

-from Northeastern Illinois University.
-She earned her juris doctorate from DePaul
+Northeastern Illinois University.
+She earned her juris doctorate from DePaul College

-College of Law.
-Judge Bush has numerous certifications in the educational and legal
+of Law.
+Judge Bush has numerous certifications in the educational and legal field

-field including certification as a Mediator from the National Judicial College and
+including certification as a Mediator from the National Judicial College and training

 Interim Chief Information Officer